octobercms/docs/backend-lists.md

 <a name="introduction"></a>
 ## Introduction

-**List behavior** is a controller modifier used for easily adding a record list to a page.
+**List Behavior** is a controller modifier used for easily adding a record list to a page.
 The behavior provides the sortable and searchable list with optional links on its records.
 The behavior provides the controller action `index` however the list can be rendered anywhere and multiple list definitions can be used.

 List behavior depends on list [column definitions](#list-columns) and a [model class](../database/model).
 In order to use the list behavior you should add it to the `$implement` property of the controller class.
 Also, the `$listConfig` class property should be defined and its value should refer to the YAML file used for configuring the behavior options.